Not Very Resilient

 Will AI replace Door-to-Door Sales/Vendors?

 In part.
-We think AI will eventually automate a real share of this work, but the human presence at the door or on the street corner is harder to replace than it looks.
+We think AI will eventually automate a real share of this work, but the human presence at the door or on the street corner is genuinely hard to replicate.

-The honest advice for anyone in this role: treat it as a training ground, not a destination.
-The persuasion, resilience, and people-reading skills you build here transfer well.
-Brookings researchers note that skill transferability is associated with smaller earnings losses after displacement [6].
-Use this job to sharpen those skills, then carry them into sales, customer success, or community outreach roles where human judgment stays central.
+The honest career advice here is to treat this role as a training ground, not a destination.
+The persuasion, resilience, and people-reading skills you build are transferable to higher-paying sales, customer success, or community outreach roles.
+Research from Brookings shows that skill transferability is linked to smaller earnings losses after displacement [6].
+Build the skills, then carry them somewhere with stronger long-term demand.

 Reveal More